 Some crashes are not the fault of the operator or owner.
 When a commercial truck or one of its parts is defective, it can have enormous consequences.
 An injured driver is entitled to file a lawsuit against any truck or part manufacturer if a defect caused the truck crash.
 Proving a defect can be challenging, but a Prospect lawyer experienced with truck accident cases could be able to help.

-Sources of Compensation After a Truck Accident
+What are Sources of Compensation After a Truck Accident?

 If a truck crash lawsuit is successful, a plaintiff may use the court judgment to collect damages from the responsible driver.
 However, commercial trucks are required to carry liability insurance.
 In most cases, it is the opposing insurance company that ultimately bears the costs of a lawsuit.